US teen undergoes rare heart-lung transplant

 Story highlights

-- Since 1988 just over a thousand people have undergone heart-lung transplants in the U.S.
+- Since 1988, just over 1,000 people have undergone heart-lung transplants in the US

-- Spencer Kolman needed the surgery due to pulmonary fibrosis caused by earlier cancer treatment
+- Spencer Kolman needed the surgery due to pulmonary fibrosis caused by cancer treatment

-(CNN)"I want to do more stuff," says Spencer Kolman.
-His voice is a whisper, a painful-to-hear rasp as it comes across the telephone line.
+(CNN)"I want to do more stuff," Spencer Kolman said.
+His voice was a whisper, a painful-to-hear rasp across the telephone line.

-"I'm a Boy Scout so I want to go back and get my Eagle Scout and do... the more physical activities that I had to basically stop doing because I couldn't keep up," says Kolman, 15 years old.
+"I'm a Boy Scout, so I want to go back and get my Eagle Scout and do ... the more physical activities that I had to basically stop doing because I couldn't keep up," the 15-year-old said.

 "I want to join the school band.
-I want to get back into playing the trumpet...
-I did trumpet for four years and then in 8th grade it got tough keeping up," he says.
+I want to get back into playing the trumpet. ...
+I did trumpet for four years, and then in eighth grade, it got tough keeping up," he said.

 "Keeping up" is Spencer's constant refrain.
 Despite his best efforts, keeping up had become impossible.

 "One of my friends from school and I did a radio show.
-Eventually we started having to do more of just playing music because I would get out of breath," he says.
+Eventually, we started having to do more of just playing music because I would get out of breath," he said.

 His father's words echo Spencer's memories: "He needed a mobility scooter to go around school.
 He could only go to school for half a day because of how exhausted he was.
 He had to live in his room, because even getting up and going to the bathroom took so much energy out of him."